lmc2179/bayesian_bootstrap/README.md

 Show show scatterplot with prediction bands
 -->
+Let's take another example - fitting a linear regression model.
+The following code samples a few points in the plane.
+The mean is y = x, and normally distributed noise is added.
 ```
 X = np.random.normal(0, 1, 5).reshape(-1, 1)
 y = X.reshape(1, -1).reshape(5) + np.random.normal(0, 1, 5)
 ```
+We build models via bootstrap resampling, creating an ensemble of models via bootstrap aggregating.
+A `BayesianBootstrapBagging` wrapper class is available in the library, which is a bayesian analogue to scikit-learn's `BaggingRegressor` and `BaggingClassifer` classes.
 ```
 m = BayesianBootstrapBagging(LinearRegression(), 10000, 1000)
 m.fit(X, y)
 ```
+Once we've got our ensemble trained, we can make interval predictions for new inputs by calculating their HDIs under the
+ensemble:
 ```
 X_plot = np.linspace(min(X), max(X))
 y_predicted = m.predict(X_plot.reshape(-1, 1))